Oh, 2020! I’m glad to see you go. But, before we say goodbye I have to thank you for one thing:

 First I tried spraying neem oil which is a good, natural, chemical-free solution.
 Fungus gnats don’t like neem oil so it’s meant to kill them.
 But, in my experience it doesn’t work fast enough.
 The old guys lay eggs before the oil has killed them causing the whole cycle to start over.

 Because of this, I decided to buy these bright yellow sticky traps.
 They’re a little bit gross once they’ve been on your plants for a while and appear to be covered in tiny little flies, but they kind of work well.
-Each female gnat can lay from 100 to 150 eggs, so that's a lot to contend with.
+Each female gnat can lay up to 200 eggs, so that's a lot to contend with.
 Some get stuck in the trap, others die, and some fly over to other plants to lay their eggs.

 To combat that I’ve been bottom watering.
 They only live in the top two inches of soil and they like moist conditions so if you let your soil dry out they should die.
 This is a long and tedious problem to expel, which is why I’m hoping it gets done in 2021.